1775–1795 in Western fashion: Overview

 Women's clothing styles maintained an emphasis on the conical shape of the torso while the shape of the skirts changed throughout the period.
 The wide panniers (holding the skirts out at the side) for the most part disappeared by 1780 for all but the most formal court functions, and false rumps (bum-pads or hip-pads) were worn for a time.

 Marie Antoinette had a marked influence on French fashion beginning in the 1780s.
 Around this time, she had begun to rebel against the structure of court life.
 She abolished her morning toilette and escaped to the Petit Trianon with increasing frequency, leading to criticism of her exclusivity by cutting off the traditional right of the aristocracy to their monarch.
 Marie Antoinette found refuge from the stresses of the rigidity of court life and the scrutiny of the public eye, the ailing health of her children, and her sense of powerlessness in her marriage by carrying out a pseudo-country life in her newly constructed hameau.
 She and an elite circle of friends would dress in peasant clothing and straw hats and retreat to the hameau.
 It was out of this practice that her style of dress evolved.

 By tradition, a lady of the court was instantly recognizable by the panniers, corset, and weighty silk materials that constructed her gown in the style à la française or à l'anglaise.
-By doing away with these things, Marie Antoinette's gaulle or chemise á la Reine stripped female aristocrats of their traditional identity; noblewomen could now be confused with peasant girls, confusing long standing sartorial differences in class.
+By doing away with these things, Marie Antoinette's gaulle or chemise à la Reine stripped female aristocrats of their traditional identity; noblewomen could now be confused with peasant girls, confusing long standing sartorial differences in class.
 The chemise was made from a white muslin and the queen was further accused of importing foreign fabrics and crippling the French silk industry.
 The gaulle consisted of thin layers of this muslin, loosely draped around the body and belted at the waist, and was often worn with an apron and a fichu.
 This trend was quickly adopted by fashionable women in France and England, but upon the debut of the portrait of Marie Antoinette by Elisabeth Vigée-Lebrun, the clothing style created a scandal and increased the hatred for the queen.
 The queen's clothing in the portrait looked like a chemise, nothing more than a garment that women wore under her other clothing or to lounge in the intimate space of the private boudoir.
 It was perceived to be indecent, and especially unbecoming for the queen.
 The sexual nature of the gaulle undermined the notions of status and the ideology that gave her and kept her in power.
 Marie Antoinette wanted to be private and individual, a notion unbecoming for a member of the monarchy that is supposed to act as a symbol of the state.